Krazy Kat: Pacific Comics

 Presents Krazy and Ignatz (series) Four 3¼ x 4 inch volumes reproducing the 1921 strips in miniature.

 Fantagraphics Books

-In 2002, Fantagraphics began to publish a series of paperback – picking up where Eclipse Comics left off (see above) –, with introductory essays and other bonuses, such as rare artworks and photographs.
-Bill Blackbeard is the series editor, Chris Ware the cover and interior designer.For the first time ever, Fantagraphics reprinted the entirety of Krazy Kat Sundays: the first ten volumes collect two years worth of Sundays each (the first five in black and white, the last five in color – reflecting the shift in the original newspaper version); the last three paperbacks comprise the black and white Sundays already reprinted by Eclipse, presenting three years worth of material per volume.
+In 2002, Fantagraphics began to publish a series of paperbacks – picking up where Eclipse Comics left off – with introductory essays and other bonuses, such as rare artworks and photographs.
+Bill Blackbeard is the series editor, Chris Ware the cover and interior designer.
+For the first time ever, Fantagraphics reprinted the entirety of Krazy Kat Sundays: the first ten volumes collect two years worth of Sundays each (the first five in black and white, the last five in color – reflecting the shift in the original newspaper version); the last three paperbacks comprise the black and white Sundays already reprinted by Eclipse, presenting three years worth of material per volume.